arielf/clean-push/FAQ.md

 ### When is `git` implicit vs explicit?

-My repository is a full copy of the remote repository.
+My repository is a copy of the remote repository.

 This repository on my local machine has the following `.git/config`

 ```
 [core]